Tiendil/feeds.fun/README.md

 - [ ] stylize landing page
 - [ ] resend magic link
 - [ ] email field should react on enter
+- [ ] change gui and display notification right after press button "send email".
+Do not wait for backend response.

 # MVP